Google Data Studio Tutorial

 data studio

 And with that, the first report is officially done.
-To share your report, click on the familiar icon above the Graph Editor and add the email addresses.
+To share your report, click on the familiar icon above the Graph Editor and add the e-mail addresses.

 Tips for beginners